Managing InterSystems IRIS Licensing

 Administrator Session on UNIX®, Linux, and macOS

 Using the command prompt, navigate to the install-dir/bin directory.
 Then, execute the following command:

 As an example, with an instance named MyIRIS installed in the default directory, the command would look like:

 Upgrading a License from the Operating System Command Line

 The %SYSTEM.License.Upgrade() method activates a new license key that has been copied to the installdir\mgr directory.
 If all license units are consumed by users, preventing you from opening a Terminal window, you can run this method from the command line to activate a new license key with a greater capacity, as follows:

 iris terminal <instancename> -U %SYS '##Class(%SYSTEM.License).Upgrade()'

-to a number 2 or 3 less than the license to allow for server-side logins.
+Set the Maximum to a number 2 or 3 less than the license to allow for server-side logins.

 Depending on the server side needs of the application you will need to adjust this.

 By doing this when all the available connections are busy, new requests will queue up rather than being rejected.
 You will not see a rejection due to license counts being exceeded.
-As volume grows, the response time for the client will slow down.
+As volume grows, the response time for the client slows down.
 That would be the indication that you need to buy more licenses.